kno3comma14/alana/README.md

 ### Running queries

-To run a query, clj-datastore provides a function named ```run-query```.
+To run a query, alana provides a function named ```run-query```.
 This function receives the datastore, the kind of the datastore as a string parameter and a vector of maps representing the filters to be attached to the query.
 The next example show you how to run a query with a single property filter: